Sectors: Residential, Mixed Use

-Self has secured Planning Approval on a scheme for a major new development of commercial, retail and residential space in the centre of Rotherham.
-Located on an island site between Main Street, Westgate, Domine Lane and Market Street.
-The mixed-use project of workplace, retail and residential, involves the redevelopment of six buildings that surround a landscaped internal courtyard, including a superb Georgian Grade II listed building, one of the oldest surviving historic structures in the town centre.
+Self Architects have designed a major scheme in the centre of Rotherham, located on an island site between Main Street, Westgate, Domine Lane and Market Street.
+The mixed-use project of workplace, retail and residential, involves the redevelopment of 6 buildings that surround a landscaped internal courtyard, including a superb Georgian Grade II listed building, one of the oldest surviving historic structures in the town centre.
 The development addresses the need for more housing, quality retail and leisure premises in the area, whilst Self Architects’ design solution mixes contemporary architecture with sensitive refurbishment.

-The listed Georgian building, known as the Co-op Building, was originally a fine residence built in 1794 by architect John Platt.
-The proposals include reinstating the "handsome" Georgian façade and renewing the shopfronts in a style complimentary to the building, in keeping with the heritage-led development of Rotherham High Street.
+The listed Georgian building, known as the Co-op building, was originally a fine residence built in 1794 by the architect John Platt.
+The proposals include reinstating the "handsome" Georgian façade and renewing the shopfronts in a style complimentary to the building and in keeping with the heritage-led development of Rotherham High Street.